 Dispose of waste ACM and debris which is packaged in accordance with these specifications, OSHA, EPA and DOT.
 The landfill requirements for packaging must also be met.
-Transport will be in compliance with 49 CFR 100-185 regulations.
+Transport will be in compliance with 49 CFR 100-185 regulations and applicable State regulations.
 Disposal shall be done at an approved landfill.
 Disposal of non-friable ACM shall be done in accordance with applicable regulations.